Myles Bryant: New England Patriots

 Bryant went undrafted in the 2020 NFL draft, and signed with the New England Patriots on May 5, 2020.
-He was waived during final roster cuts on September 5, 2020, and re-signed to the team's practice squad the next day.
-He was promoted to the active roster on September 16, made his NFL debut in Week 8 against the Buffalo Bills, recorded his first tackle two weeks later in a win against the Baltimore Ravens, and recorded his first interception in week 14 against the St. Louis Rams.
+He was waived during final roster cuts on September 5, and re-signed to the team's practice squad the next day.
+He was promoted to the active roster on September 16, made his NFL debut in Week 8 against the Buffalo Bills, recorded his first tackle two weeks later in a win against the Baltimore Ravens, and recorded his first interception in week 14 against the Los Angeles Rams.

-On August 31, 2021, Bryant was waived by the Patriots and re-signed to the practice squad.
-He was promoted to the active roster on October 19, 2021.
+On August 31, 2021, Bryant was waived by the Patriots and re-signed to the team's practice squad.
+He was promoted to the active roster on October 19.
 In the Patriots' 54–13 rout of the New York Jets, Bryant recorded his first sack and first forced fumble.

 Houston Texans

 On April 2, 2024, Bryant signed with the Houston Texans.
 He was promoted to the active roster on November 28.

 On May 21, 2025, Bryant re-signed with the Texans.
 He was released on August 26 as part of final roster cuts, and re-signed to the practice squad.
 On November 12, Bryant was signed to the active roster.